scitt-community/did-web-demo/README.md

 The instructions above should work on macOS and any Linux distribution, or any other POSIX-like environment.
 Windows users can run the `generate.sh` using WSL.
-Additionally, a Python 3 interpreter must be installed.
+Additionally, the git command and a Python 3 interpreter must be available.

 [did-core]: https://www.w3.org/TR/did-core/
 [did-method-web]: https://w3c-ccg.github.io/did-method-web/